AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ## How to extend it

 The idea moving forward is that not every criteria will necessarily be provided by the core package - it should be extensible by developers looking to implement something that might be quite specific to their application.
-This should mostly be straightforward.
-Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of IPersonalisationGroupCriteria along with the embedded definition editor angular view and controller.
+This should be mostly straightforward.
+Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view and controller - **definition.editor.html** and **definition.editor.controller.js** - as embedded resources.

-There's one gotcha though, which is that it's not (I believe?) possible to load an angular controller into Umbraco once the back-office application itself has bootstrapped.
-The only way to do this is via a property editor, specifically it's [PropertyEditorAsset] attribute which is detailed [here](http://issues.umbraco.org/issue/U4-3712).
+There's one gotcha though, which is that it's not (I believe) possible to load an angular controller into Umbraco once the back-office application itself has bootstrapped.
+The only way to do this is via a property editor, specifically it's **[PropertyEditorAsset]** attribute which is detailed [here](http://issues.umbraco.org/issue/U4-3712).

-So in order to have the definition angular controller loaded, it's necessary to create a property editor to do this and have this defined within the extension dll:
+So in order to have the definition angular controller loaded, it's necessary to create a property editor to do this and have this defined within the extension dll, e.g.:

     /// <summary>
     /// This isn't a "real" property editor, it's rather a hack to inject the angular controller for this criteria definition builder.